FAA Drone Registration Requirements

 I am traveling to the United States…do I need to register my drone?

 Yes, if it meets the weight requirements above and you plan to fly outdoors.
-In addition, make sure you understand Unmanned Aircraft in the National Parks and No Drone Zone before flying your drone in any national park or around Washington, D.C.
+In addition, make sure you understand Unmanned Aircraft in the National Parks and Washington, D.C.
+Flight Restrictions before flying your drone in any national park or around Washington, D.C.

 I crashed/lost my drone, do I need to register again with my new drone?

 It depends on the type of registration.
 For hobby drones, you can simply label your new drone with your unexpired FAA certificate number (ex: FA12345678) and you’re all set—no need to contact us with your new drone serial number.
 For commercial drones registered under Part 107, a new registration is required.